hlzz/libvot/README.md

 ##Contact and Donation
 For inquiries and suggestions, please send your emails to <tshenaa@ust.hk>.

-If you would like to support this project, you can contribute to this project, or make a donation via [pledgie](https://pledgie.com/campaigns/30901).
-Thanks
+If you would like to support this project, you can contribute to this project, or make a donation via [pledgie](https://pledgie.com/

 <a href='https://pledgie.com/campaigns/30901'><img alt='Click here to lend your support to: Open-Source Image Retrieval Project and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/30901.png?skin_name=chrome' border='0' ></a>